 Biden raises cease-fire, civilian toll in call to Netanyahu

-President Joe Biden expressed support for a cease-fire between Israel and Gaza’s militant Hamas rulers in a call to Israeli Prime Minister Benjamin Netanyahu on Monday, but stopped short of demanding an immediate stop to the eight days of Israeli airstrikes and Hamas rocket barrages that have killed more than 200 people, most of them Palestinian.
+President Joe Biden expressed support for a cease-fire between Israel and Gaza’s militant Hamas rulers in a call to Israeli Prime Minister Benjamin Netanyahu, but he stopped short of demanding an immediate stop to the eight days of Israeli airstrikes and Hamas rocket barrages that have killed more than 200 people, most of them Palestinian.

-Biden’s comments on a cease-fire were open-ended, according to the White House.
+Biden’s comments on a cease-fire were open-ended, and similar to previous administration statements of support in principle for a cease-fire.
 That’s in contrast to demands from dozens of Democratic lawmakers and others for an immediate halt by both sides.
-But the readout of the call showed increased White House concern about the bombing —including Israeli airstrikes aimed at weakening Hamas — while sticking to forceful support for Israel.
+But the readout of the call to the Israeli leader showed increased White House concern about the air and rocket attacks —including Israeli airstrikes aimed at weakening Hamas — while sticking to forceful support for Israel.

-The U.S. leader “encouraged Israel to make every effort to ensure the protection of innocent civilians,” the White House said.
-But that was in the statement only after it said he renewed “his firm support for Israel’s right to defend itself against indiscriminate rocket attacks.”
+The U.S. leader “encouraged Israel to make every effort to ensure the protection of innocent civilians,” the White House said in its readout.

+An administration official familiar with the call said the decision to express support and not explicitly demand a cease-fire was intentional.
+While Biden and top aides are concerned about the mounting bloodshed and loss of innocent life, the decision not to demand an immediate halt to hostilities reflects White House determination to support Israel’s right to defend itself from Hamas, the official said, speaking on condition of anonymity to discuss the private deliberations.

 Netanyahu told Israeli security officials late Monday that Israel would “continue to strike terror targets” in Gaza “as long as necessary in order to return calm and security to all Israeli citizens.”